 4) Jack Dawson

-5) Jim Osterberg
+5) Iggy Osterberg

 Wednesday, October 5 - Saturday, October 8, 1966: The Wisdom Tooth, Plum Street, Detroit, Wayne County, Michigan